sebnitu/BaseWeb/README.md

 ## Build Scripts

-BaseWeb uses [Node](https://nodejs.org/) and [Jake](http://jakejs.com/) for building both the source and docs.
-The build scripts themselves are written to be super flexible.
-The configurations are all setup using `jake-config.js` and can be adjusted as need for your own purposes.
+BaseWeb uses [Node](https://nodejs.org/), [Jake](http://jakejs.com/) and [Jake-Builds](https://github.com/sebnitu/jake-builds) for building both the source and docs.
+For more information on how to update build scripts using this stack, make sure to checkout [Jake-Builds](https://github.com/sebnitu/jake-builds).

 ### Node Packages
 Run `npm install` to install required node modules for build scripts.
 This is the following node stack used to build BaseWeb assets and documentation files: